 Is Hiking To The Devil’s Punchbowl Worth It?

 In my opinion, yes, it is absolutely worth it to explore the bottom of the Devil’s Punchbowl.

-Once you know where you’re going, it’s a fairly easy hike that shouldn’t take more than 30 minutes.
+Once you know where you’re going, it’s a relatively easy hike that shouldn’t take more than 30 minutes.

-We managed the hike with our 3 and 5-year-old girls, and we feel like it should be doable for the majority of people.
+We managed the hike with our 3 and 5-year-old girls, and we feel like it should be doable for most people.

 Many people are scared of being down there because of all the warnings about the tide coming back in and getting trapped in the Punchbowl.